till-s/tic-nic/README.md

-Note, however, that `mcio_ctl` automatically takes over the device from the kernel driver when it runs but the udev machinery will immediately grab it back and re-bind it to `cdc_ncm` or `cdc_tic_nic` which means that changes you made with the tool may immediately be undone by the driver.
-If you want to work with the tool for a while you have to convice udev to leave the device alone (a simple hack is renaming the `cdc_ncm.ko` driver so that udev cannot find it; since `cdc_tic_nic` depends on the former this is enough).
+Note, however, that `mcio_ctl` automatically takes over the device from the kernel driver when it runs but the udev machinery will immediately grab it back and re-bind it to `cdc_ncm` or `cdc_tic_nic` after the program exits which means that changes you made with the tool may immediately be undone by the driver.
+If you want to work with the tool for a while you have to convince udev to leave the device alone (a simple hack is renaming the `cdc_ncm.ko` driver so that udev cannot find it; since `cdc_tic_nic` depends on the former this is enough).